paulobueno90/Forecasting-Time-Series-with-Prophet/README.md

 - fbprophet

 ## File Descriptions
-There were two datasets in this project: one provided by provided by Arvato for this project.
+There were two datasets used in this project:
-As part of the terms and conditions of Arvato, the files cannot be shared in this repository.
-However, they can be described below.

 ##### austin.xlsx -  MEI data ( weekly data) - ['Mobility and Engagement Index'](https://www.dallasfed.org/research/mei)
 - 65 rows